Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase II: Quarantine Time

-The use of the IoT button in response to the COVID-19 pandemic can help to track during the quarantine phase.
-The Sefucy IoT button\cite{SefucyIoTButton2020} was originally designed for tracking lost or missing children, but with the outbreak of COVID-19, this IoT device has been used in other ways.
-If the health condition of a confirmed case isolated at home gets worse, by pressing the button, a healthcare provider will be alerted or family members will be notified in case of an emergency.
-Also, an instant nurse call from the patient can be included.
-Emergency notifications during a quarantine is an important function of this device because it does not require close physical contact.
+The use of the IoT button in response to the \mbox{COVID-19} pandemic can help to track patients during a quarantine.
+The Sefucy IoT button\cite{SefucyIoTButton2020} was originally designed for tracking lost or missing children, but with the outbreak of \mbox{COVID-19}, this IoT device has been used for emergency notifications during a quarantine.
+If the health condition of a confirmed case isolated at home gets worse, by pressing the button, a healthcare provider will be alerted, or family members will be notified in case of an emergency.